louissong7912/SMP_FFmpeg/SMP/readme.txt

     libgcrypt
     libssh
     libcdio
     libcdio_paranoia
     libbluray
     opengl
     ffnvcodec
     libmfx

 Most of the above dependencies are supplied as part of the ShiftMediaProject repositories.
 These repositories can be manually downloaded or automatically cloned using the supplied project_get_dependencies.bat file.
 This file can also be used to check for and download any dependency updates at any point after the first clone of the library.

+Some of these dependency projects have additional requirements to those listed here.
+See the corresponding readme for each of the projects for further details.

 Many of the possible FFmpeg dependencies (and there dependencies) are available in the ShiftMediaProject repositories.
 However the following is a list of extra dependency options that require external downloads:
     1) opengl (requires glext)
         a) Download glext.h and wglext.h from opengl.org.
         b) Save the header files into "OutputDir/include/gl/*".
+        c) Download khrplatform.h from khronos.org
+        d) Save the header file into "OutputDir/include/KHR/*".
     2) ffnvcodec (requires nv-codec-headers)
         a) Download the nv-codec-headers repository from https://github.com/FFmpeg/nv-codec-headers
         b) Save the contents of the nv-codec-headers repositories "include" folder into "OutputDir/include/*".
     3) AMF (requires Advanced Media Framework (AMF) SDK headers)
         a) Download the AMF repository from https://github.com/GPUOpen-LibrariesAndSDKs/AMF
         b) Save the contents of the AMF repositories "amf/public/include" into "OutputDir/include/AMF/*".

 *OutputDir is the "Output Directory" specified in the project properties.
 The default value of OutputDir is "..\..\msvc" relative to the FFmpeg source directory.
 An example of the expected directory structure is: